Ticket to Work Program Explained: Working While on SSDI

 What should I know about ticket to work program explained: working while on ssdi?

-TL;DR: Ticket to Work is a free voluntary program for SSDI and SSI recipients aged 18-64 that provides job training, career counseling, and employment support.
-The biggest benefit: while your Ticket is "in use," you're generally protected from Continuing Disability Reviews.
-You work with an Employment Network (EN) or state Vocational Rehabilitation agency.
+Ticket to Work is a free voluntary program for SSDI and SSI recipients aged 18-64 that provides job training, career counseling, and employment support.
+The biggest benefit is that while your Ticket is 'in use,' you're generally protected from Continuing Disability Reviews, allowing you to work without affecting your benefits.

 What should I know about cdr protection?